serendie/serendie-web/src/mcp/README.md

 - Check if the dev server is running
 - List all available tools
-- Test each tool with various parameters
+- Test all 7 available tools with various parameters:
+  - health-check
+  - get-symbols and get-symbol-detail
+  - get-design-tokens and get-design-token-detail (both tested in the same function)
+  - get-components and get-component-detail
 - Save the results to `src/mcp/__tests__/outputs/`

 **Note**: The dev server must be running for the MCP tests to work!